top of page

 spar.jpeg

-The lab will develop deployable structures for large radiators to the U.S. Space Force SPAR Institute!
+The lab will develop novel deployable structures for the U.S. Space Force SPAR Institute!

 Cornell will be developing subsystems for the next generation of nuclear-powered spacecraft which would be able to "maneuver without regret".
 In particular the Cornell Space Structures Laboratory will develop the deployable structure which will support high thermal conductivity ceramic tiles forming large deployable radiators.
 Check out the official press release here.